elarchi/elarchi/README.md

-# Hi there  🌞 I'm Emilie Leury, a React Developer & architect-sociologist
+# Hi there  🌞 I'm Emilie Leury, React Developer & architect-sociologist

-[ 👉🏾 Looking for a job in United-Kingdom]
+[ 👉🏾 Looking for a job in United-Kingdom, 📍Brighton—London]

 I am insatiably curious, always learning, deepening and crossing disciplines to innovate on social and ecological justice projects.